 Note: The 2016-17 publication is based on the date that the prescription medicine was supplied to the patient.
-Previous publications were based on the date that the claim was processed (and the payment finalised) by the Department of Human Services.
+Previous publications were based on the date that the claim was processed (and the payment finalised) by Services Australia.
 The historical data from 1991-92 to 2015-16 on pages 30 to 34 remains by date of processing.

 Please direct enquiries about this publication or requests for complimentary copies via:

 GPO Box 9848 Canberra ACT 2601